apivideo/api.video-api-client-generator/templates/documentation/vod/video-object.md

 ---
 title: What is a video object?
-metadata:
+metad:
-  description: Short guide to explain what api.video objects are.
+  description: Short guide to explain what api.video video objects are.
 ---

 # What is a video object?